 Understand why many Wood Badge graduates describe the course as their "best Scouting experience" and "a great adventure" and "just what all leaders need."

-Spend a pair of 3-day weekends in cabins at Claytor Lake Aquatics Base and in your own tents at Camp Powhatan with three to four dozen adult Cub/Boy/Venturing participants of all ages and experience ranges from throughout all Districts and the Council.
+Spend a pair of weekends at Camp Powhatan, the first weekend is 3-day, and the second weekend is 2-day in your own tents at Camp Powhatan with three to four dozen adult Cub/Boy/Venturing participants of all ages and experience ranges from throughout all Districts and the Council.

 Some motivated youth earn their Arrow-of-Light and/or earn the rank of Eagle; motivated adults can commit to taking Scouting's premier adult leadership training - Wood Badge.